Mozoloa/EMSCOMP/README.md

 # EMSCOMP

-EMSCOMP is a small digital compression plugin (VST3/AU) for MacOS and Windows based on the [SRVB template from Elementary Audio](https://github.com/elemaudio/srvb)
+EMSCOMP is a small digital Compressor plugin (VST3/AU) for MacOS and Windows based on the [SRVB template from Elementary Audio](https://github.com/elemaudio/srvb)

 This project demonstrates one way to write an audio plugin using JavaScript and familiar web technologies, and while there are several variants on this approach,